Introduction to Management Styles Leadership

 - He possesses excellent communication skills.

-Therefore we can say that managers have different management qualities and management styles of leadership to achieve set goals and objectives.
+Thus, we can say that managers have different management qualities and styles of leadership to achieve set goals and objectives.
 Now, what exactly do we mean by management styles leadership?
 A manager or a person holding a management position needs to perform numerous roles and functions in an organization.
 How he handles these different roles and responsibilities depends on the type of management styles, leadership skills, or strategies he adopts.
 Management styles are strategies, concepts, and theories which a manager adopts to enhance the work environment of an organization.
-In short, types of management styles leadership in a method one applies to overcome various challenges.
-It is characterized by the way one makes his decisions; and guides his subordinates to perform at their level best.
+In short, types of management styles leadership is a method one applies to overcome various challenges.
+It is characterized by the way one makes his decisions and guides his subordinates to perform at their level best.

 Types of Management Styles